jupyter/notebook/docs/source/notebook.rst

 ``http://127.0.0.1:8888``).

-The landing page of the Jupyter notebook web application, the **dashboard**, shows the notebooks currently available in the notebook directory (by default, the directory from which the notebook server was started).
+The landing page of the Jupyter notebook web application, the **dashboard**, shows the files and folders (subdirectories) in the notebook directory,  which by default is the directory from which the notebook server was started.

-You can create new notebooks from the dashboard with the ``New Notebook`` button, or open existing ones by clicking on their name.
-You can also drag and drop ``.ipynb`` notebooks and standard ``.py`` Python source code files into the notebook list area.
+You can create new text files, folders, terminals and notebooks from the dashboard with the dropdown menu attached to the ``New`` button.
+You can also drag and drop ``.ipynb`` notebooks and standard ``.py`` Python source code files into the notebook list area, creating new entries on the dashboard (and corresponding new files in the server's file store).

 When starting a notebook server from the command line, you can also open a particular notebook directly, bypassing the dashboard, with ``jupyter notebook my_notebook.ipynb``.
 The ``.ipynb`` extension is assumed if no extension is given.

+From the dashboard you can open existing notebooks in a new browser window by clicking on their name.
+Clicking on a directory will cause the dashboard to display its contents.
-When you are inside an open notebook, the `File | Open...` menu option will open the dashboard in a new browser tab, to allow you to open another notebook from the notebook directory or to create a new notebook.
+When viewing an open notebook, the `File | Open...` menu option will open the dashboard in a new browser tab, to allow you to open another notebook from the notebook directory or to create a new notebook.